PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 ### Market behaviour

-News can suddenly change the price of some markets, like the news of [Zohran Mahmadi winning the Democratic primary](https://x.com/GlobeEyeNews/status/1937760643261825210) elicited a 40% change of the rate for his election over less than one hour.
+News can have a sudden and massive impact on prediction markets, like when the news of [Zohran Mahmadi winning the Democratic primary](https://x.com/GlobeEyeNews/status/1937760643261825210) elicited a 40% change of the rate for his election over less than one hour.

 {caption="On June 25, 2025, the market for Zohran mahmadi becoming Mayor of NYC jumped up - but the transition took one full hour." path="sudden_price_change/nyc_election_mahmadi.json"}

-Since news can have such a strong effect, we expect the mutual information
+Given this potentially strong effect of news, we expect the information to decay quite quickly through time, leading us to limit the holding period of bets to at most 7 days.

 ### Model Performance